joeandthejuice/career-framework/careerLadder/engineeringManager/engineeringManager.md

 *   I set team priorities, goals, and expectations at the right altitude and hold my team accountable for progress against them
 *   I run efficient processes and operational cadences, leveraging appropriate asynchronous and synchronous methods, to get to the right outcomes
 *   I build healthy partnerships with stakeholders and teams with whom my team has long-lived relationships
-*   I am learning about how to best support my team in maintaining their well-being and respect work/life boundaries in line with Joe & the Juice’s virtual work practices
+*   I am learning about how to best support my team in maintaining their well-being and respect work/life boundaries.

 🌟 Direction
 ------------